 Creates a callable object that can act as a WSGI application by mod_wsgi, gunicorn, the built-in webserver, or any other WSGI-compliant webserver.

-• inifile (str) - The full path to a ferenda.ini configuration file

-• kwargs - Configuration values for the wsgi app, overrides those in inifile.
+- inifile (str) The full path to a ferenda.ini configuration file - kwargs Configuration values for the wsgi app (must include documentroot, apiendpoint and searchendpoint).
+Only used if inifile is not provided.

 Returns A WSGI application

 Return type callable